The Workforce Development and Economic Mobility/Prosperity Working Group at AIR

 Disruptive shifts, such as technology and automation, have affected the stability of the U.S. workforce in recent years, and the COVID-19 pandemic has put even greater pressures on the economy, displacing many workers.
 At the same time, many employers are finding it more difficult to hire workers with the skills they need, and fewer students are enrolling in and completing postsecondary degree programs, which typically have been a steady pathway to many jobs.

-With support from the AIR Equity Initiative, AIR staff conducted a series of landscape analyses focused on critical workforce development topic.
+With support from the AIR Equity Initiative, AIR staff conducted a series of landscape analyses focused on critical workforce development topics.
 Our objectives were to:

 - Research, document, and better understand key problems of concern, how they have been evolving, and important equity dimensions;

 - Review the knowledge base on promising interventions and synthesize evidence across settings, populations, and interventions to identify important knowledge- and field-building needs;